Data Processing Agreement

 2. Processing of Customer Personal Data

 a.
 Roles of Parties.
-Snap processes Customer Personal Data on behalf of and as instructed by the Data Controller, in accordance with Article 28 (1) GDPR and LGPD, as applicable.
+Snap processes Customer Personal Data on behalf of and as instructed by the Data Controller, in accordance with Article 28 (1) GDPR, UK GDPR and LGPD, as applicable.

 b.
 Appointment.
 The Data Controller appoints Snap to process Customer Personal Data on the Data Controller’s behalf only as is necessary to provide the Business Services and as may subsequently be agreed to by the parties in writing.

 c.
 Legitimacy of Processing.
-The Data Controller is responsible for ensuring a valid legal basis for processing the Customer Personal Data as well as any transfer of Customer Personal Data to a third party.
+The Data Controller is responsible for ensuring a valid legal basis for processing the Customer Personal Data.

 d.
 Details of Processing.
 The subject matter and details of processing are described in Schedule 1 of this Agreement.